Namibia safari vacations

 Some zebra herds number in the thousands and they’re not concerned about cars nor human timekeeping!

-Namibia Wildlife Safaris: there are many little game parks around the country but Etosha is so superb others are hardly worth the cost unless you can get to see big cats up close.
+Namibia Safari: there are many little game parks around the country but Etosha is so superb others are hardly worth the cost unless you can get to see big cats up close.
 See our Etosha safari guide.

 Quad Biking and Sand Boarding in Namib Desert: not exactly eco-friendly but OK if you/your guide uses fixed routes and are very exciting.
 Sandboarding can be lie down or stand up styles, but needs very dry dunes.